Your invitation to create a Regional Chapter

 We believe in keeping things simple

-After reviewing many other international organisations’ approach to local chapters we can see things can get very complicated, very quickly.
+After reviewing many other international organisations’ approach to regional chapters we can see things can get very complicated, very quickly.
 Our aim is clear; reduce the burden of bureaucracy, administration and costs and maximise the effort in helping to secure the IoT – creating economic and social value as an outcome.

 Below you will see guidance on how to set up an IoTSF Chapter and what is expected to make sure it is aligned with our core mission of ‘make it safe to connect’ – simple rules, maximum autonomy yet clear alignment to the mission and values of the Foundation.